 Age and Dementia-Friendly Business designation launched

-Mayor Martin J. Walsh and the City of Boston's Commission on Affairs of the Elderly today launched their Age and Dementia-Friendly Business designation, a new pilot program that encourages local businesses to make their spaces and services more inclusive for people of all ages.
+Mayor Martin J. Walsh and the City of Boston's Age Strong Commission today launched their Age and Dementia-Friendly Business designation, a new pilot program that encourages local businesses to make their spaces and services more inclusive for people of all ages.
 Today's announcement was held at Local 338 Bagels and Coffee in West Roxbury, one of nine organizations that received the designation today, which includes certificates and decals to mark their business as Age and Dementia-Friendly.

 "In Boston, we are committed to making our city the most age-friendly city in America," said Mayor Walsh.
 "Part of that commitment requires us to be able to respond to the needs of our older residents to make sure they feel safe and supported in their community.
 Today as we celebrate the businesses who have committed to age-friendly customer service in their establishments, we are able to remark on all the progress made and accomplishments achieved in making Boston a better place for everyone to age well and live well."